mario-pz/uni/README.md

 > University notes must be freely available,
 > ensuring equitable access and promoting a culture of knowledge sharing.

-**For the best visual experience you to use Obsidian.**

 ## Instructions

-* Install newest version of Obsidian at https://obsidian.md/download

 * Clone the project
 ```